axem-solutions/.github/CONTRIBUTING.md

 5. Create a new feature branch for your modifications (you can name it as you wish, but our best practice is to name it after the issue ID)
 6. Create the implementation
+6. Write the new test cases to achieve 100% coverage
+6. Update the documentation
 7. Open a PR from your fork to the upstream main and fill the PR template
 8. Set the *persea* group as reviewer, then set the issue's status to 👀 In review
 9. Fix the findings if there is any